BukolaHaruna/E-Commerce-Data-Analysis/README.md

 PgAdmin: For database management and query execution.

 ## Analysis Questions & SQL Queries
+**Below are the SQL queries used to answer specific business questions.
+Each query is accompanied by a brief description of its purpose.**
 ```
-Below are the SQL queries used to answer specific business questions.
-Each query is accompanied by a brief description of its purpose.

-1. Retrieve all data from the table (for initial exploration)
+**1. Retrieve all data from the table (for initial exploration)**
 SELECT * FROM e_commerce_data1;

-2. How many unique customers are there in the dataset?
+**2. How many unique customers are there in the dataset?**
 This query counts the total number of distinct customer IDs, providing an understanding of the customer base size.

 SELECT COUNT(DISTINCT "Customer ID") AS "Unique Customers"